linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-11---The-Mind-of-the-Investor 2023 Financial-Trading-and-Investing.md

 C F _ {A} \mathrm {e} ^ {- r \left(T _ {A} - T _ {B}\right)} <   C F _ {B} \mathrm {e} ^ {- r \left(T _ {B} - T _ {B}\right)}
 $$

 These two statements are mutually inconsistent, and illustrate temporal myopia.
 Consider the following example, with cash flow present values set forth in Table 11.1.
-An investor has the opportunity to decide between receiving  $50 five years from now and$ 100 ten years
+An investor has the opportunity to decide between receiving  \$50 five years from now and\$ 100 ten years

 TABLE 11.1 Hyperbolic Discounting